Tuto: choose the right size and dimension for your bicycle inner tube

 • Butyl inner tubes: Offer a good balance between strength, weight and cost.

-• TPU inner tubes: Innovative and environmentally-friendly, with self-repairing properties, but less available and more expensive.
+• TPU inner tubes: Innovative and environmentally-friendly, with self-healing properties, but less available and more expensive.

-How do you choose the right inner tube for your bike type and use?
+How do you choose the right inner tube for your bike and its use?

-To find the ideal inner tube, consider three main criteria: wheel size, tire width and valve type.
-This information is usually indicated on the tire sidewall.
+To find the ideal inner tube, there are three main criteria to consider: wheel size, tire width and valve type.
+This information is usually indicated on the tire's sidewall.
 Make sure the valve you choose is compatible with your rim and pump.
-Inner tube materials, such as butyl, latex or aerothan, also influence weight, strength, sealing and comfort.
+Inner tube materials, such as butyl, latex or aerothane, also influence weight, strength, sealing and comfort.

 How to repair a punctured or damaged inner tube?

-To repair an inner tube, start by identifying the hole by inflating the tube slightly and listening, or by placing it in water.
+To repair an inner tube, first identify the hole by inflating the tube slightly and listening to it, or by placing it in water.
 Then prepare the surface with abrasive paper and apply a patch, either traditional with glue, or self-adhesive without glue, depending on the size of the puncture.

 More cycling tips?